Gravitational radiation reaction for compact binary systems at the fourth-and-a-half post-Newtonian order in harmonic coordinates: Introduction

+where $v_1^i=\dd y_1^i/\dd t$ is the velocity of the particle~1, $v_{12}^i=v_{1}^i-v_{2}^i$, and where the superscript $(n)$ denotes the $n$-th derivative with respect to time $t$.
+As seen from Eq.~\eqref{eq:aharm}, the multipolar structure is more complicated than in the BT expression~\eqref{eq:aBT}, with two supplementary moments $\dW$ (a monopole) and $\dY_i$ (a dipole) in addition to the quadrupole $\dI_{ij}$.
+We refer below to these supplementary moments as the ``gauge'' moments which play a crucial role in harmonic coordinates.
+Besides, we denote $U=G m_1/r_1+ (1 \leftrightarrow 2)$ the Newtonian potential and $\chi=G m_1 r_1 + (1\leftrightarrow 2)$ the superpotential such that $\Delta\chi=2U$, where $(\partial_{ijk}\chi)_1$ and $(\partial_{ij}U)_1$ denote the regularized values at the position of the particle~1.
+The great advantage of the harmonic-coordinate expression~\eqref{eq:aharm}, in contrast to the BT expression, is that it is Lorentz invariant; this follows from the harmonic-coordinate condition, which preserves Lorentz invariance.
+Consequently, even at higher PN orders, we shall find that the RR acceleration in harmonic coordinates is made up of drastically fewer terms than in BT coordinates, since many terms combine together to form the \textit{relative} position and velocity of the bodies.
 The expression for the RR acceleration of compact binaries has been worked out by many authors at the next 3.5PN order (\textit{i.e.}, at 1PN relative order).
 It was derived in the frame of the center-of-mass (CM) and in a general (parametrized) gauge by Iyer and Will (IW)~\cite{IW93, IW95}, relying on the balance equations between the energy and angular momentum, which were parametrized, and the associated fluxes at future null infinity, whose expressions were known at 1PN order.
 We refer to this procedure as the ``flux-balance'' method.
 In the balance method, because of the arbitrariness of the choice of gauge, the result for the RR acceleration is expressed in terms of a set of arbitrary (IW) gauge parameters~\cite{IW93, IW95} which uniquely determine the gauge.
 At 2.5PN order, the choice of gauge is parametrized by exactly two parameters called $\alpha_3$ and $\beta_2$, adopting the latest notation in~\cite{GII97}.
 For instance, the BT gauge corresponds to $(\alpha_3,\beta_2)=(5,4)$, the harmonic gauge to $(\alpha_3,\beta_2)=(0,-1)$, and the ADM gauge to $(\alpha_3,\beta_2)=(3,5/3)$.
 In the extension of this method to 4.5PN order by Gopakumar, Iyer and Iyer (GII)~\cite{GII97}, twelve additional parameters are needed, which amounts to a total of twenty.

 Besides the flux-balance method, there are also ``first-principles'' calculations in specific gauges, which do not rely on balance equations.
 For instance, the BT gauge has been extended to 3.5PN order for general systems in~\cite{B93, B97}, and after specialization to compact binary sources and reduction to the CM frame, it was shown to correspond to a unique set of IW gauge parameters.
 Other first-principles derivations at 3.5PN order were performed in various gauges~\cite{JaraS97,PW02,KFS03,NB05,itoh3}: in particular, the result in harmonic coordinates has been obtained by Pati and Will~\cite{PW02} and Nissanke and Blanchet~\cite{NB05}, again corresponding to a unique set of gauge parameters.
 It is important to keep in mind that the balance method~\cite{IW93, IW95} is limited to the frame of the CM, where the only invariants are the energy and the angular momentum.
 By contrast, the first-principles approach computes the RR acceleration in a general frame, and only after that, specializes the result to the CM where the gauge parameters are computed.\footnote{In principle, nothing prevents the generalization of the balance approach to a general frame (taking also into account the fluxes of linear momentum and CM position), except for the likely proliferation of the gauge parameters.}